mathieuprog/retry_on_stale/README.md

 ## Options

 `:max_attempts` - The maximum number of attempts to perform the operation before giving up and re-raising the last Ecto.StaleEntryError.
-Default is 5.

 `:delay_ms` - The delay in milliseconds between each attempt.
-Default is 100.

 ## Installation